bakrydiarra/Lotus/README.md

  - Lotus  is built using Django full-stack framework and uses a Relational Database.
 Technologies used include HTML, CSS, Javascript, Python, and Stripe payments.

- - Lotus is an application that envourages sex-positivity amongst women.
+ - Lotus is an application that envourages sex-positivity and self-pleasure.
  - It's an online sexshop that proposes high quality silicone hygiene safe adult toys.
  - The site offers a great spectrum of vibrators and entertains a luxury and playfull aesthetic touch.